 How I Know, You Can Prevent Lower Back Pain and Neck Pain After a Car Accident

 How do I know the secret of how to prevent lower back pain and neck pain after a car accident works?

-I had my own back pain from a car accident and know what’s like so I’m happy to have lost the possibility of representing a lot of clients who would have had back or neck pain from a car accident.
+I had my own back pain from a car accident and know what it’s like, so I’m happy to have lost the possibility of representing many clients who would have had back or neck pain from a car accident.

 I’ll explain below what happened to them.